Kitware/vtk-js/Documentation/content/docs/vtk_vue.md

-title: Using vtk.js with vue.js
 ---
+title: Using VTK.js with Vue.js
+---

+# Using VTK.js with Vue.js

-This is a quickstart tutorial for using vtk.js with vue.js.
+This is a quickstart tutorial for using VTK.js with Vue.js.

 ## Initialize your project